espressjo/pyechelle.vroomm/docs/source/installation.rst

     git clone https://gitlab.com/Stuermer/pyechelle.git

-After that, the easiest way to install the package is to first install `Poetry <https://python-poetry.org/>`_ and use it inside the pyechelle directory to automatically install the dependencies of PyEchelle:
+After that, the easiest way to install the package is to first install `uv <https://github.com/astral-sh/uv/>`_ and use it inside the pyechelle directory to automatically install the dependencies of PyEchelle:

 .. code-block:: bash

-    poetry install
+    uv sync

-Alternatively, you have to install the dependencies that are listed in pyproject.toml under **[tool.poetry.dependencies]** manually.
+Alternatively, you have to install the dependencies that are listed in pyproject.toml under **[project]** manually.